 Performance reports, or report cards, are sent home at the end of each trimester to indicate a child's general progress.
-Parent-teacher conferences are offered in the fall and in February.
 Parents seeking more specific information during a year can arrange a conference with the teacher.

 Safety

 The district is deeply concerned with the safety of every child.
 Safety rules and procedures should be taught and practiced both at home and school to prevent accidents.
 Parents are asked to urge their children to walk with friends and go directly to and from school or home.
 Parents are asked to follow the school's traffic and parking regulations for safety reasons and set a good example.
 The only children permitted on the playground during school hours are those who attend the school.